RezaPurut/dns-zone-checker/README.md

 # dns-zone-checker
-Simple tool to read DNS forward zone file, compare it with DNS config file and ssh into the server.
+Simple tool to read DNS forward zone file and ssh into the server.
 It is designed to read the file from current host/DNS server.
 Then, it will use Bastion server as a jump host to ssh into target server.
 This tool is used to check whether a server is still available or not.

 ```
                        ----------         -------------        -------------------